Health and wellbeing progress snapshot

 Priority action: Reverse the current trend of widening health inequalities by supporting people manage their health conditions.

-Progress by March 2025:
+Progress by September 2025:

 - 'Next Generation York: the health of adolescents in our city', the annual report from the Director of Public Health for 2024/25 has been published, setting out some of the main health challenges for children and young people in York.

-- Over £450k of Health Inequalities and Prevention Funding has been allocated by the York Health and Care Partnership for 2025/26 onwards, under three strategic ‘pillars’ including a community-based intervention focused on Children and Young People, an enhancement to the Quality and Outcomes Framework (QOF) in General Practice, and investment in prevention and early intervention services in the city.
+- Over £450,000 of Health Inequalities and Prevention Funding has been allocated by the York Health and Care Partnership for 2025/26 onwards, under three strategic 'pillars' including a community-based intervention focused on Children and Young People, an enhancement to the Quality and Outcomes Framework (QOF) in General Practice, and investment in prevention and early intervention services in the city.
 See the YHCP Report to HWBB - March 2025 SCL approved version

 Priority action: Provide access to good health and social care opportunities, training and skills.

-Progress by March 2025:
+Progress by September 2025:

-- A new Skills Plan for York and North Yorkshire was approved by the York and North Yorkshire Combined Authority on 8 September
+- York Health and Care Partnership held a health and care recruitment and A new Skills Plan for York and North Yorkshire was approved by the York and North Yorkshire Combined Authority on 8 September

 Priority action: Create higher paid jobs and encourage better working conditions.

-Progress by March 2025:
+Progress by September 2025:

 Priority action: Encourage healthy travel options to maintain healthy lifestyles.

-Progress by March 2025:
+Progress by September 2025:

 Priority action: Support people with additional needs get the right support at the right time.

-Progress by March 2025:
+Progress by September 2025:

 Priority action: Improve customer experience across council operations.

-Progress by March 2025:
+Progress by September 2025:

-- A consultation with the Talk About Panel (a representative panel of York residents who we ask opinions of on council policies and performance) has informed the development of a Managing Customer Relations Policy.
+- A consultation with the Talk About Panel (a representative panel of York residents who we ask opinions of on council policies and performance) has informed the development of our Managing Customer Relations Policy.
 The policy outlines expectations for interactions between staff and customers and is based on the recently adopted Poverty Truth Commission Organisational Standards.
 It recognises the importance of trauma-informed practice, meaning we factor in how people may have been affected by difficult life events in how we engage and work with them.
-The new policy will be used by officers across all frontline services to support them in approaching challenging interactions, and in deciding when and how to escalate issues appropriately
+The new policy will be used by officers across all frontline services to support them in approaching challenging interactions, and in deciding when and how to escalate issues appropriately.